LOT60/Project-02/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+Tesla has a cult following.
+We wanted to see the ups and downs of Tesla stock over time.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

-## Technologies
+## Technologies we used
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* HTML
+* D3
+* Jupyter Notebooks
+* PG Admin

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.